ShieldFinanceHQ/contracts/README.md

 **If rug pull happens:**

-* Traders get their money back + split Protectors’ money proportionally.
+* Traders get their money back + split Protectors’ money.
 * Protectors don’t get their money back.

 **If rug pull doesn’t happen:**

 * Traders don’t get their money back.
-* Protectors get their money back + split Traders’ money proportionally.
+* Protectors get their money back + split Traders’ money.

+## How much money can you get

+* Traders receive **3x their deposit** if rug pull happens.
+* Protectors receive **1.5x their deposit** if rug pull doesn't happen.

+*Notes:*
+* This calculation is using the default payout coefficient (2:1).
+The payout coefficient is a parameter that is set only once during the Shield contract deployment.
+* Payouts are made from one group to another group:
+  * If rug pull happens: Protectors pay Traders.
+  * If rug pull doesn't happen: Traders pay Protectors.
+* Payouts are limited by the opposite group fund size:
+  * If rug pull happens: Traders will receive payouts up to Protectors fund size.
+  * If rug pull doesn't happen: Protectors will receive payouts up to Traders fund size.
+* Payouts are sorted by deposit timestamp (deposit early if you want to ensure payout).
+* Those users who don't receive payouts will receive full refunds of the original deposit.

 ## Exchanges